lbmnky/MultidimensionalSpectroscopy.jl/README.md

 ## Installation

-CMDS requires the Julia language and [qojulia/QuantumOptics.jl](https://github.com/qojulia/QuantumOptics.jl), which can be installed from via the standard sources:
+MultidimensionalSpectroscopy.jl requires the Julia language and [qojulia/QuantumOptics.jl](https://github.com/qojulia/QuantumOptics.jl), which can be installed from via the standard sources:

 - [Julia](https://docs.julialang.org/en/v1/manual/getting-started/)